ludovig/initializor/README.md

 ### load-config

-Load zsh parameters in current environment from read-config output.

-### read-config

-Show selected sections configurations values from intializor.cfg converted in zsh parameters.
+Load, or show, converted zsh parameters from selected sections configurations values from any ini config.

 ### reset-files